Predicting earthquake damages with Azure ML Workspace

 right side: 40

-Let’s submit this updated pipeline as a job, and review the results.
+So Let’s submit this updated pipeline with the Configure & Submit button, and review the results.
 On the job view, right click on the Add Rows component and choose to review the result dataset.
 Note that the damage_grade column is now holding a much more balanced data.

 Training